pietmau/Score/README.md

 The application keeps the `Observable` that contains the network request so that it survives configuration changes.

 It is preserved using `FragmentActivity.onRetainCustomNonConfigurationInstance()`;
-it is a very similar approach to the one used by FragmentActivity to preserve Loaders and Fragments (please see `FragmentActivity.onRetainNonConfigurationInstance()` source).
+it is a similar approach to the one used by FragmentActivity to preserve Loaders and Fragments (please see `FragmentActivity.onRetainNonConfigurationInstance()` source).

-Other methods are available to preserve the Presenters and other objects that need to outlive configuration changes

-(but it is not possible to save it the bundle like a view status, because cannot be serialized):
+Other methods are available to preserve the Presenters and other objects that need to outlive configuration changes (but it is not possible to save it the bundle like a view status, because cannot be serialized):

  - use a started and bound Service that will perform the request even the activity is being destroyed and recreated;